ammarhakim/gkyl-doc/source/processes/design-code-condensed.rst

 #.
 Create a new ``<featurename>-production`` branch in which you intend to rewrite a
    production-quality version of the prototype functionality you first wrote in ``<featurename>-prototyping``, in accordance with the approved design from Step 2.
-   Link the <``featurename>-production`` branch to the GitHub Issue outlining the proposed design as well.
+   Link the ``<featurename>-production`` branch to the GitHub Issue outlining the proposed design as well.

 #.
 If your design necessitates invasive changes to major parts of the Gkeyll
    architecture, do not modify any App code directly.
-Instead, create a new version of the App (or of the particular part of the app being modified) which includes your changes, confirm that all ``/unit`` and ``/regression`` tests run with pointers to the old app version replaced by pointers to the new app version.
-Only once this has been done to the satisfaction of the reviewers should the Gkeyll code be globally changed to point to the new app, at which point the old app code may be safely deleted.
+Instead, create a new version of the App (or of the particular part of the App being modified) which includes your changes, confirm that all ``/unit`` and ``/regression`` tests run with pointers to the old App version replaced by pointers to the new App version.
+Only once this has been done to the satisfaction of the reviewers should the Gkeyll code be globally changed to point to the new App, at which point the old App code may be safely deleted.

 #.
 If the design changes at any point during the implementation process, you must return